 The number of flights would increase from 16 next year to 270 in 2023.
 SpaceShipTwos would go from launching about once every 13.4 days to once every 32.4 hours during that same four-year period.
 The five spaceships would need to launch 54 times apiece to conduct 270 flights in 2023.

-Since they are essentially sales documents, the investor and analyst presentations leave a lot of questions unanswered.
+Since the investor and analyst presentations are essentially sales documents, they leave a lot of questions unanswered.

 A key question for New Mexico is how many SpaceShipTwo flights will take place at Spaceport America.
 Although New Mexico serves as the company’s home base, Virgin Galactic is in active negotiations with parties in Italy and United Arab Emirates to fly from spaceports in those countries.